 If you are making a small change, you can update the translation yourself using the Classic Translation Editor.
 These changes will need to be retranslated by the translation service if you ever submit the content to them for updating.

 If you would like to use ATE for updates, you will need to retranslate the page body.

 In all cases, if you switch to a new translation service, the new service will need to retranslate the entire page in order to form their own translation memory.

-WPML compares the translations to the content in the default language.
-If you change the original content, WPML will “remember” the existing translations.
-This means you will only need to translate the new parts of it.
+ATE compares the translations to the content in the default language.
+If you change the original content, WPML will “remember” the translations of the unchanged sentences.
+This means you will only need to translate the new content.

 You might decide to change the translation method back to Classic Translation Editor or even WordPress editor.
 In this case, again, all edits done directly on translations will be lost.
 All edits done on the original page will have to be retranslated.